Vice Dean for Academic Affairs and Professor of Law

 Courses Taught: Civil Procedure I, Comparative Law, Foreign Affairs and the Constitution, Human Rights Law

 After practicing law for two years, Professor Aceves returned to academia to earn an M.A. in Government at Harvard University and an LL.M. in International Law at the UCLA School of Law.
 He also served as the Ford Foundation Fellow in International Law at the UCLA School of Law.
 In 1998, he joined the faculty at California Western School of Law.
 He was promoted to Professor of Law in 2001 and Director of the International Legal Studies Program in 2002.
-He began serving as the Associate Dean for Academic Affairs in 2007.
+He began serving as the Vice Dean for Academic Affairs in 2007.

 Professor Aceves frequently works with Amnesty International, the Center for Justice & Accountability, the Center for Constitutional Rights, and the American Civil Liberties Union on projects involving the domestic application of international law.
 He has also represented several human rights and civil liberties organizations as amicus curiae counsel in cases before the federal courts, including the U.S. Supreme Court.
 Professor Aceves is the author of The Anatomy of Torture and the coauthor of The Law of Consular Access.
 He also co-edited Lessons and Legacies of the War on Terror.
 He is also the principal author of the influential Amnesty International USA Safe Haven report.
 He has published numerous articles on human rights and international law.
 He served as the co-chair for the 101st Annual Meeting of American Society of International Law.